Sniffdog/SplitSniff/README.md

 *This is Windows software designed for Nvidia 1080ti

+*Malaware tried to steal Zcash miner...You may have to exempt sniffdog folder before running Splitsniffin.bat

 Thanks to Arronsace and NemosMiner --SniffDog-- has been created to Monitor MiningPoolHub, Zpool, and HashRefinery mining pools in real-time in order to find the most profitable Algo /

 Auto Benchmarks Each algo to get optimal speeds and benches throughout monitoring